-If you have received the flu vaccine but you still get the flu, consider the flu treatments available.
-You should learn to recognize flu symptoms early so you get treatment as soon as possible.
+If you have received the flu vaccine but you still get the flu, there are flu treatments available if it’s caught early on.
 If you do get the flu, contact your doctor as soon as possible to find out if you should be examined.
 If you are at risk of flu complications, see your doctor as soon as you have symptoms.

 Flu myth: "I can let the flu run its course."

 Truth: For most healthy people, the flu will run its course of making you feel sick for about 7 to 10 days, and then it will go away.
 However, for some people, the flu is a more serious infection and can lead to other illnesses such as pneumonia, sinus infection, bronchitis, or ear infection.
 It can also make existing medical conditions (like asthma or congestive heart failure) worse and increase the risk of hospitalization.
-For these high-risk people, it's important to get a flu shot to help prevent the flu and to recognize flu symptoms as soon as possible.
+For these high-risk people, it's important to get a flu shot every year to help prevent the flu and to recognize flu symptoms as soon as possible.
 As soon as they notice flu symptoms, they should talk to their doctor, who may recommend antiviral medications if their infection is severe or if they are at a high risk of severe disease.
 It is important to start antiviral medications as soon as possible.

 Flu myth: "Antibiotics and herbal products work to treat the flu."